dunamismax/golang/api/go_api_demo/README.md

 go mod tidy
 ```

-### 2. Run the Server
+### 4. Run the Server

-Run the application from the project's root directory.
+Now you can run the application.
 By default, it will listen on port `8080`.

 ```sh
 go run main.go